 They tend to have high storage capacities, upwards of a terabyte.
 This is because they don’t need to fit in any other devices or be custom-designed for a space inside the computer.

 Typically, external drives are connected to your computer with a single cable.
 These can be USB connections or other wired hookups.
 Sometimes, you can make these links permanent, though those are less common.

-Internal drives are installed into the computer itself.
+Internal hard drives are installed into the computer itself.
 This is commonly referred to as your local drive and has the main programs and data you access on your computer.

 When you save things to your computer, that’s where they go.

-Additionally, internal drives have many different types of storage capacities.
+Additionally, internal hard drives have many different types of storage capacities.
 The capacity is usually listed in the specs manual you received with your computer.